codacy/docs/docs/organizations/using-coding-standards.md

     Optionally, you can:

     -   Select a repository to use as a baseline for the new coding standard.
 This is useful if you already have a well-configured repository that you wish to use as a template.
-    -   Set the new coding standard as [your organization's default](#set-default), so it applies automatically to new repositories.
+    -   Set the new coding standard as your organization's [default coding standard](#set-default), so it applies automatically to new repositories.

     ![Creating a new coding standard](images/coding-standard-create.png)